Najjanankumbi

 Najjanankumbi is an area in the Lubaga Division of Uganda, on the southern edge of the city of Kampala.

 Location

 Najjanankumbi is located on the southern edge of the city of Kampala.

 It is bordered by Kibuye to the north, Lukuli to the east, Makindye to the southeast, Lubowa to the south, Kabowa to the west, and Ndeeba to the northwest.
 This location is approximately 5 km, by road, south of the central business district of Kampala.

 Overview

-Najjanankumbi is a residential and business location.
-Numerous shops, restaurants, bars, and small one to two roomed rental residencies are in Najjanankumbi.
-The Forum for Democratic Change, the main Ugandan opposition political party, maintains their headquarters at Najjanankumbi.
+Najjanankumbi is a residential and business location, with numerous shops, restaurants, bars, and small one- or two-room rental residences.
+The Forum for Democratic Change, the main Ugandan opposition political party, has its headquarters at Najjanankumbi.

-Points of interest
+NGOs

-Some of the additional points of interest in Najjanankumbi include:
+Some non-profit entities working in Najjanankumbi are: